- Suva-based position (Fiji)

 The key responsibilities of the role include:

-- Project and Funding Implementation
+- Project management and supervision

 For a more detailed account of the key responsibilities, please refer to the job description provided.